asreview/asreview/docs/source/lab/exploration.rst

 *Software Fault Prediction*:

-- Predicting Defect-Prone Software Modules at Different Logical Levels.
+- Predicting Defect-Prone Software Modules at Different Logical Levels
-- Quantitative analysis of faults and failures in a complex software system.
+- Quantitative analysis of faults and failures in a complex software system
-- A Comprehensive Empirical Study of Count Models for Software Fault Prediction.
+- A Comprehensive Empirical Study of Count Models for Software Fault Prediction
-- Predicting fault prone modules by the Dempster-Shafer belief networks.
+- Predicting fault prone modules by the Dempster-Shafer belief networks
-- Robust prediction of fault-proneness by random forests.
+- Robust prediction of fault-proneness by random forests

 *ACEinhibitors*: